stevehemingway/stevehemingway.github.io/content/theme-setup.md

 ### Link Post Type

 Link blog like a champ by adding `link: http://url-you-want-linked` to a post's YAML front matter.
 Arrow glyph links to the post's permalink and the the `post-title` links to the source URL.
-Here's an [example of a link post]({{< relref "posts/sample-link-post.md" >}}) if you need a visual.

 ---